ChongWuLab/CMO/README.md

 ### Input: GWAS summary statistics

-We write a wrap code and try to support all publically available GWAS summary data.
+We write a wrapping code and try to support all publically available GWAS summary data.
 Please revise the column names to the commonly used ones  (such as BETA, SE, Z, A1, A2, SNP) if you meet some problems.
-We also calculate Z score vectors automatically if the raw GWAS summary data failed to included it.
+We also calculate Z score vectors automatically if the raw GWAS summary data failed to include it.

 **Note:** The performance of CMO depends on the density of summary-level data.
 We highly recommend running CMO with raw summary-level data.
 Pre-process steps such as pruning and restricting to top SNPs may harm the performance.